jonbarlo/pos-engine/docs/API_DOCUMENTATION.md

 - `paymentMethod` (string: "cash", "card", "mobile", "other")
 - `status` (string: "pending", "completed", "cancelled", "refunded")
 - `notes` (string)
+- `existingOrderId` (integer) - **NEW**: Optional order ID to link this sale to an existing order.
+If provided, the order status will be updated to 'completed' and table will be freed up.

 **Request Body:**
 ```json